chrisburnell/chrisburnell.com/_posts/articles/2014-09-22-on-your-marks.md

 --------

 We still have a small thorn when it comes to users without JavaScript enabled.
 Of course, the `noscript` tag will display a message, <q>Please enable JavaScript to view comments</q>, but there’s no way for those users to view the comments.
-On the other hand, *Disqus* have [discussion pages](https://disqus.com/home/discussion/chrisburnell/a_slice_of_heaven_chris_burnell_28 "Disqus Discussion Page for A Slice of Heaven"){:rel="external"} for each of your articles, but the URL isn’t predictable enough to print this URL with my CMS ([Jekyll](https://jekyllrb.com/ "Jekyll"){:rel="external"}) dynamically; furthermore, these pages don’t work without JavaScript enabled anyway.
+On the other hand, *Disqus* have [discussion pages](https://disqus.com/home/discussion/chrisburnell/a_slice_of_heaven_chris_burnell_28 "Disqus Discussion Page for A Slice of Heaven") for each of your articles, but the URL isn’t predictable enough to print this URL with my CMS ([Jekyll](https://jekyllrb.com/ "Jekyll")) dynamically; furthermore, these pages don’t work without JavaScript enabled anyway.

-[A List Apart](http://alistapart.com "A List Apart"){:rel="external"} has a pretty nice solution to this in the same vein as *Disqus*, but it works without JavaScript enabled, for example: [this comments page](http://alistapart.com/comments/client-education-and-post-launch-success#337686 "The Comments for Client Education and Post-Launch Success on A List Apart"){:rel="external"}.
+[A List Apart](http://alistapart.com "A List Apart") has a pretty nice solution to this in the same vein as *Disqus*, but it works without JavaScript enabled, for example: [this comments page](http://alistapart.com/comments/client-education-and-post-launch-success#337686 "The Comments for Client Education and Post-Launch Success on A List Apart").
 Maybe if *Disqus* was able to give a similar URL back in the case where JavaScript is disabled, but as it’s an external service, this doesn’t seem possible without JavaScript. `https://disqus.com/comments/?url=https://chrisburnell.com/article/a-slice-of-heaven` is a possible solution to a minor problem—let’s hope *Disqus* implements something like this soon.

 --------

-Big thanks to [Ben Walters](http://benwaltersweb.co.uk/ "Ben Walters Web"){:rel="external"}, a JavaScript wizard and close friend of mine, for helping me achieve this solution.
+Big thanks to [Ben Walters](http://benwaltersweb.co.uk/ "Ben Walters Web"), a JavaScript wizard and close friend of mine, for helping me achieve this solution.

 Let me know, as always, [down below](#comments "Jump to the comments") *(treat that link as a proof of concept)* if you have any suggestions for improvements to my code or other ideas on the matter. ’Til next time!